fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Grant-AzureHdinsightRdpAccess.md

 ```

 ### -Name
-Specifies the name of an azure_2 HDInsight cluster.
+Specifies the name of an Azure HDInsight cluster.

 ```yaml
 Type: String